 How do you choose the right dentist?

 Your choice actually lies between digital versus traditional dentistry.
-An orthodontist will best be able to advise whether to restore your tooth using a crown or a veneer.
-However, being the patient, you have the autonomy to select an expert who has upgraded their skills to the new revolutionary methods.
-Talk about intra-oral scanners that are less intrusive and nicer versus traditional unpleasant impressions.
+The dentist might be best able to advise whether to restore teeth using a crown or a veneer.
+However, being the patient, you have the autonomy to select an expert who has upgraded their skills to the newer revolutionary methods.
+Talk about intra-oral scanners that are less intrusive, versus traditional unpleasant impressions.
 The most dedicated professionals invest in technology such as the 3D intra-oral scanner to design your smile.
 By contrast, traditional dentists sub their work out to dental laboratories and the quality of the job depends on the technician's skill.

 Typically, you have to wait about two weeks until the laboratory has made your restoration.
 In the meantime, do keep in mind the following.
 First, the temporary fixture is rough, hence you should be careful to not dislodge it when brushing and flossing.
 Second, you ought to avoid chewing hard or sticky foods on that side so as not to break it.
 After two weeks, you will have to go back to the dentist and they will place the permanent dental crown.

 Alternatively, you can narrow down your appointments to one if the products are made by a CEREC trained specialist.
 Instead of placing a traditional temporary crown or veneer, they can design your tooth immediately after the preparation work is done.

-CEREC revolutionises this conventional method.
+CEREC has revolutionised this conventional method.
 In general, the whole process of starting and completing the treatment can be done in around three hours.
 The first visit is the preparation which takes one hour.
 After that, you can go back to work or have coffee while you wait.
 The restoration will be CAD/CAM milled in our CEREC machine, individually stained, glazed and hand-finished.
 In an hour’s time, you return to the dental clinic and have the permanent material fitted in.

 This means no more troublesome unreliable temporary restorations, and fewer appointments.
 The visit itself will be more pleasant with the 3D intra-oral scanning experience, compared to the normal dental impressions that leave you gagging in the dental chair.

-I Want to Improve my Smile, Can I Do That with Veneers in Singapore?
+I want to improve my smile, can I do that with veneers in Singapore?

-Veneers can change the shape and size of your smile to a more alluring appearance, with the added bonus of teeth whitening.
+Veneers can change the shape and size of your smile to a more alluring appearance, with the bonus of teeth whitening.

 Our Commitment to Quality Dental Care